krisshen/vue3-learning/README.md

 - Global and Local components

-  Components using `app.component` are globally registered for the application, they can be used in the template of any component instance within this application
+  Components using `app.component` are globally registered for the application, they can be used in the template of any component instance within this application.

-  Local component using `components` option
+  Local component using `components` option.

   <details>
     <summary>Sample Component</summary>